Learn About Process Automation Tools and RecordActions

 Which Tool to Use?

-There are two ways to create RecordActions for your list (not counting APIs).
-You can configure them in a Guided Actions deployment, or create a process with RecordActions in Process Builder.
-Both methods invoke screen flows.
+There are two ways to create RecordActions (not counting APIs).
+You can configure them in an Actions & Recommendations deployment, or create a process with RecordActions in Process Builder.
+Both methods can invoke screen flows, field service mobile flows, and quick actions.

 |Use a Deployment When...||Use Process Builder When...|